RWS/ISHDeploy/Source/ISHDeploy.Documentation/Articles/Core/Integrating with a database.md

 ### Oracle

-In this example we want to connect with a serrice e.g. `ISHDatabase` hosted on an Oracle Server e.g `OracleServer`.
+In this example we want to connect with a service e.g. `ISHDatabase` hosted on an Oracle Server e.g `OracleServer`.

 CopyCodeBlock(_nopublish\Example.Set-ISHIntegrationDB.Oracle.Raw.ps1)